marcuslindskog/marcuslindskog.github.io/publications.md

 Lindskog, M., Winman, A., & Juslin, P. (2013).
 Is it time Bayes went fishing?
 Bayesian probabilistic reasoning in a category learning task.
 In M. Knauff, M. Pauen, N. Sebanz, & I. Wachsmuth (Eds.), *Proceedings of the 35th annual conference of the cognitive science society* (pp. 906-911).
 Presented at the The 35th annual conference of the cognitive science society, Berlin.

 Lindskog, M., Winman, A., & Juslin, P. (2013).
 Effects of response and presentation format on measures of approximate number system acuity.
 In M. Knauff, M. Pauen, N. Sebanz, & I. Wachsmuth (Eds.), *Proceedings of the 35th annual conference of the cognitive science society* (pp. 2908-2913).
 Presented at the The 35th annual conference of the cognitive science society, Berlin.Journal Articles

-I'm a senior researcher at the [Uppsala Child and Babylab](http://www.babylab.se) at the [Department of Psychology, Uppsala University](http://www.psyl.uu.se)